 By Mehru Jaffer

 At numerous art exhibitions showing constantly in Jakarta, it is so easy to single out the unique works of Balinese painters.
 They tend to stand apart on any occasion whether the theme is contemporary, or traditional art.
+It maybe because they are from Bali, the last paradise on Earth.

 And Nyoman Nuarta is no exception.
 It is perhaps the practice of Hinduism that is seeped so deep into the very soul of every Balinese that makes everything that most people from this island do, so different.
 Jim Supangkat is curator of Not I. Am I?
 He has put together an exhibition here of 14 Indonesian artists who have over the years concentrated on self portraits, with the big question mark as to who they might be, foremost on their mind.
 The importance of these artists lies in their effort to also try to put into context the reality of the I, with that of the collective, they.